linjing-lab/linjing-lab/README.md

 - 📦 Works on Mathematics and AI that publish on [PyPI] in distributed releases.
-- 💥 Deploy medical effects with above alignments and below cluster on self.
-- 🌐 Retain any techniques of parallel and functional for applied infinite reality.
 - ✍ Already gained more than 500 followers on [blog] about information science.
 - 📈 Promote the stable development of Polars and maintain [Chinese document].